Rzavala414/project3-backend/README.md

 ---

 ### Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Please see the fully depoloyed version on Heroku (https://cribsmack.herokuapp.com/).
+You may also clone a copy of the project up and running on your local machine for development and testing purposes.
+There are two repositories, one back-end (https://github.com/Rzavala414/project3-backend) and one front-end (https://github.com/Rzavala414/Project3).
 ---

 ### Installing